 The Hershey Lodge goes all-in with its chocolate theming.
 If the chocolate kisses on your pillow and cocoa-infused shampoo and conditioner don’t delight you, surely the specialty desserts and chocolate martinis will.

-The lobby welcomes you with cozy wood and stone décor, and the smell of chocolate is everywhere.
+The lobby welcomes you with cozy wood and stone décor, and the smell of chocolate is everywhere, which seems especially appropriate at Christmas time.
 Families gather around the fireplace in comfortable chairs, playing cards and eating treats.
 Hershey’s Kids’ Check-in (available seasonally) is a unique feature where kids get to sign the “Kids at Hershey Lodge” guest book, participate in a Hershey’s candy guessing game, and receive a chocolate surprise.